Search for ultralight scalar dark matter with NANOGrav pulsar timing arrays: Result

-First, with regard to the black line representing the periodogram of the original timing residual, it can be seen that the power in the frequency smaller than $10^{-8} {\rm Hz}$ is larger than the power in the frequency larger than $10^{-8} {\rm Hz}$.
-Therefore, it can be understood that there is noise in the low frequency region, and the analysis of this article is considered to be meaningful.
 Second, with regard to the red line representing the periodogram of the red noise only, the red noise can be considered to characterize low frequency noise in PSRs J0613-0200 and J1012+5307, but it can not be considered so in the other pulsars.
-In particular, the amplitude of red noise is large in PSR J1744-1134, so that in the analysis in which the MAP value of the red noise is fixed, it can be seen that this pulsar will contribute little to the analysis result of the amplitude of the FDM.
+In particular, the amplitude of red noise is large in PSR J1744-1134, so that in the analysis in which the MAP value of the red noise is fixed, it can be seen that this pulsar will contribute little to the analysis result of the amplitude of the FDM signal.
 The reason why the red noise can be detected properly in PSRs J0613-0200 and J1012+5307 is that, according to the result of analyzing only the red noise and the SSE noise, the posterior distribution of the red noise is obtained with a sharp peak.
 On the other hand, in the other pulsars, the posterior probability distribution of the red noise has a peak which spreads over a wide parameter space, which indicates that the MAP value has little meaning.
-Finally, with regard to the blue line representing the original timing residual after subtracting the SSE noise, it is found that the low frequency noise are reduced in PSRs J0613-0200 and J1909-3744.
-On the other hand, this is not the case with the other pulsars, and it can be seen that the noise increases rather than decreases.
-If the SSE noise is properly found, it is thought that the noise will be reduced for all pulsars.
-Hence, this result seems strange.
-Incidentally, we see that noise is induced at frequency $3\times 10^{-8} {\rm Hz}$, which is caused by the rotation rate around the ecliptic pole.
-The reason is that the parameter fitting of the pulsar position is performed when timing residuals are created.
-Due to the part of the design matrix that corresponds to this fitting, the pulsars lose the sensitivity at the frequency $3\times 10^{-8} {\rm Hz}$ and the analysis of the rotation rate around the ecliptic pole does not work well.
-From the above, we conclude that the reason why the upper limits are smaller in fixed noise analysis than in the main analysis is mainly due to PSR J1909-3744, because only this pulsar has small red noise and the low frequency noise is removed by the SSE noise.
-Conversely, the other pulsars have not improved much, which may suggest that fixed noise analysis is not successful.
-However, these issues are beyond the scope of this article.